 - Create a sense of community by displaying UGC on your website.

 - Share your customer reviews and testimonials on third-party platforms such as social media, as your ad creative on various channels, email marketing, etc. Remember to tag and credit the creators of this content – you happy customers – when you do this.

 - Ratings.
 Got good star-rating on TripAdvisor or other platforms?
 Share it – on-premise and online.
 It’s the same with industry awards; if you got them, flaunt them!

-- Create a referral programme.
-There are easy-to-use platforms such as Referral Candy, Friendbuy and Woobox, among others that you can use to create a formal referral programme.
+- Create a referral program.
+There are easy-to-use platforms such as Referral Candy, Friendbuy, and Woobox, among others that you can use to create a formal referral program.
 Such an initiative is good not just for you but also of interest to your guests due to the tangible benefits.